Ga State Mourns As Gbese Mantse Nii Ayi Bonte II Reportedly Passes Away

 • The popular Gbese Mantse, Nii Ayi Bonte II, known in private life as Tommy Okai, has reportedly passed away

-• This news comes as a surprise to many since he was seen performing his traditional role during the lifting of the ban on noise-making
+• This news came after he recently performed his traditional role during the lifting of the ban on noise-making

-• A few days before he passed away, a frail-looking Gbese Mantse was seen in public using a walking stick as an aide to walk
+• A few days before he passed away, a frail-looking Gbese Mantse was seen using a walking stick to move around

-The Ga State is in a state of mourning after the news of the Gbese Mantse, Nii Ayi Bonte II, passing away went viral.
+The Ga State is in a state of mourning after the news of the Gbese Mantse, Nii Ayi Bonte II, reportedly passing away, went viral.

 Many Gas who saw the paramount chief at the traditional lifting of the ban on drumming and noisemaking could not believe that he had passed away a few days after that.

-Mantse, King Tackie Teiko Tsuru II, has lost one of his vital paramount chiefs, Gbese Mantse, Nii Ayi Bonte II.
+Ga Mantse, Tackie Teiko Tsuru II, loses one of his vital paramount chiefs, Gbese Mantse, Nii Ayi Bonte II.
 Photo credit: Nii Okanta Ankrah II & Gamantseoffice

 Source: Facebook

-As the Adonten or vanguard of the Ga state, Nii Ayi Bonte II is the designated chief who plays the traditional drum to commemorate the lifting of the ban on drumming and noisemaking.
+As the Adonten or vanguard of the Ga state, Nii Ayi Bonte II was the designated chief who played the traditional drum to commemorate the lifting of the ban on drumming and noisemaking.

 Read also

-In a video on Facebook, the Gbese mantse was seen on Thursday, June 4, 2026, coming out of his palace to play his assigned role in the ban lifting.
+In a video on Facebook, the Gbese mantse was seen coming out of his palace to play his assigned role in the ban lifting on Thursday, June 4, 2026.

-However, for the first time, the outspoken Ga chief was flanked by men who aided him to walk even as he held on to a walking stick.
+However, for the first time, the outspoken Ga chief was flanked by men who helped him move about as he held on to a walking stick.

 Gbese Mantse, Nii Ayi Bonte II, Ga Mantse, Ga State